WoNoMute/wonomute.github.io/_posts/2019-06-22-Pamela-Z-Award-for-Innovation-NIME-2019.md

 ## Final remarks

 It was nice to see the announcement of the Pamela Z Award for Innovation to Margaret Schedel and honorary mention to Ximena Alarcón Díaz had a considerable impact on social media.
 This shows not only that the awardees are fully recognized for their work, but also that there is a visible change of perspective in NIME.
 A few days ago, it was announced an open call for the role of NIME diversity officer to develop guidelines and work with future chairs on improving diversity.
-And the topic of next year's NIME in Birmingham will be accessibility.
+And the topic of next year's NIME in Birmingham will be accessibility - making musical expression accessible to all.
 We are glad to see that Pamela Z's award has arrived to stay.

 ## References